HETIC-MT-P2021/back-group01-proj01/README.md

 {
 	"id" : 2,
 	"name" : "animals",
-	"description : "A collection of animal images", "created_at" : "2020:04:05:15:53",
+	"description" : "A collection of animal images", "created_at" : "2020:04:05:15:53",
 	"updated_at" : "2020:04:05:15:53",
 }